 Shorebirds, Pacific Northwest

-The Great Blue Heron resides along lakes, ponds, rivers and marshes from coastal Alaska, all the way to Mexico on the west coast.
+The Great Blue Heron resides along lakes, ponds, rivers and marshes from coastal B.C. all the way to Mexico.

 This adaptable birds large size enables it to prey on a variety of animals including fish, mice, small birds and insects.
 This wide variety of feed enables the heron to stay farther north during the winter months, longer than other species.
 When foraging, they will stand silently along coastal beaches, riverbanks, lake shores, or in wet meadows, waiting for prey to come by, which they then strike with their bills.
 Sometimes they get more than they bargained for and struggle to swallow their catch, watch the video to see more of this.